 After the great progress made since the adoption of the European judicial training strategy for 2011-2020, the European Commission has put in motion a new comprehensive judicial training package.
 The package to modernise justice adopted on 2 December 2020, includes a new European judicial training strategy for 2021-2024, the 9th annual report 2020 on European Judicial training of Directorate-General Justice and Consumers and the launch of the European Training Platform (ETP) on the European e-Justice Portal.

-Evaluation of the European judicial training strategy
+The European judicial training strategy for 2021-2024

-European judicial training on the European e-Justice Portal
+Training opportunities on the European e-Justice Portal